-Canada’s Low-Risk Drinking Guidelines are a starting place for women to assess their drinking.
-Exceeding the recommended amounts can potentially lead to a wide range of short- and long-term health and social problems, including alcohol dependence.
+Moderation starts with self-awareness.
+Our DrinkSense Calculator is a great a starting place for women to assess their drinking.
+Exceeding the recommended amounts can potentially lead to a wide range of short and long-term health and social problems, including alcohol dependence.
 For women, it is important to include non-drinking days during the week to avoid habitual drinking.
 It is also important not drink during pregnancy.

 Drinking too much has many risks for women